forcedotcom/SalesforceMobileSDK-Android/README.md

 Introduction
 ==

-### What's New in 6.1
+### What's New in 6.2

 **Library Upgrades**
-- We've updated React Native to version 0.53.3.
+- We've updated React Native to version 0.55.4.

-**Login Enhancements**
-- Mobile SDK 6.1 introduces the ability to configure your app remotely through MDM or MyDomain.
-With these options, your customers can now use Chrome custom tabs for authentication instead of the system WebView.
-- Starting with Mobile SDK 6.1, fingerprint authentication can be used instead of the app passcode on devices that support this feature.
+**Tool Version Upgrades**
+- Cordova CLI 8.0.0 is now supported.
+- Android Studio 3.1 and Gradle 4.4 are now supported.

 **SmartSync Data Framework Enhancements**
-- We have addressed an issue in Mobile SDK 6.1 where `cleanResyncGhosts` was operating incorrectly.

-**Test Framework Enhancements**
-- We have added an entire suite of tests for `SalesforceReact` in Mobile SDK 6.1.
-- Our unit tests now use `Android Test Library` and `Espresso`, based on Google's recommendations.
+- Starting with Mobile SDK 6.2, the `SmartSync` data framework now returns detailed information about the error, if an error occurs during a sync operation.
+- We have added a new utility called `MetadataSyncManager` that allows apps to sync metadata using the power of the existing `SmartSync` data framework.
+- We have added a new utility called `LayoutSyncManager` that allows apps to sync layout data using the power of the existing `SmartSync` data framework.

 **Other Technical Improvements**
+- Replaced `IntentService` with `JobService` for more optimal background execution of tasks, especially on newer Android versions.
+- The user account switcher screen has been updated to comply with the latest UX standards.
 - Improvements to sample apps.
 - Various bug fixes.